1amageek/Bleu/README.md

 ## Overview

-Bleu 2 is a revolutionary Bluetooth Low Energy framework that leverages **Swift's Distributed Actor System** to create seamless, type-safe communication between BLE devices.
-It transforms complex BLE operations into simple, intuitive actor method calls.
+Bleu 2 is a revolutionary Bluetooth Low Energy framework that leverages **Swift's Distributed Actor System** and **`@Resolvable` protocols** to create seamless, type-safe communication between BLE devices.

+**Define a protocol, implement it, and call methods over BLE—it's that simple.**

+No complex BLE APIs.
+No manual serialization.
+No boilerplate code.
+Just define your distributed actor protocol with `@Resolvable`, and Bleu handles everything else automatically.

 ## ✨ Key Features

+### 🎯 **Protocol-Oriented BLE with @Resolvable**
+- **Define a protocol** with distributed methods
+- **Implement on peripheral** as a distributed actor
+- **Resolve on central** using auto-generated stubs
+- **Call methods over BLE** as if they were local
+- Zero boilerplate, maximum simplicity

 ### 🎭 **Distributed Actor Architecture**
 - Transparent RPC over BLE using Swift's native distributed actors